 181 Piccadilly, St. James's, W1A 1ER

 Bubblewrap in Chinatown puts a delicious, Instagrammable twist on waffles.
-Having originated in Hong Kong, these unique egg waffles cause Londoners to queue for over two hours for a taste of the sweet and savoury creations.
+Having originated in Hong Kong, these unique egg waffles cause two-hour queues for a taste of the sweet and savoury creations.
 Resembling bubble wrap, the waffle is shaped into a cone and filled with everything from matcha gelato and KitKat to berries and cream, with a helping of Oreos, fudge or pistachios for good measure.

 24 Wardour Street, Soho, W1D 6QJ